teckel12/LuaTelemetry/README.md

 #### Notes

+> **Notice** If you get the message `Script Panic not enough memory` you've run out of memory on your transmitter.
+> This happens if you have too many Lua scripts running (this includes model, function, and telemetry scripts).
+> It's also possible that you have less memory to work with when running firmware that uses more memory (for example, firmware that includes multimodule support).
+> Using firmware with `luac` included should reduce memory usage and increase the telemetry screen speed.

 * Designed for the Taranis Q X7, X9D, X9D+ & X9E
 * Designed for multirotor models, but should be valuable for fixed wing (fixed wing feedback would be appreciated)
 * Optional amperage sensor needed for fuel and current displays
-* Uses Taranis settings for RSSI warning/critical levels for graph range and audio/haptic warnings
+* Uses Taranis settings for RSSI warning/critical levels for bar gauge range and audio/haptic warnings
-* Uses Taranis settings for transmitter voltage min/max for battery graphic in screen title
+* Uses Taranis settings for transmitter voltage min/max for battery gauge in screen title

 ## Setup